MeathET2L/MeathET2L.github.io/source/blog/2015-12-30-first-beginnings.html.markdown

   - meeting
 ---

-# First Meeting
-A group of comitted parents and educators are meeting at this very moment in Navan Educate Together National School on Commons Road Navan.
+A group of comitted parents and educators are meeting at [Navan Educate Togehter National School](https://www.facebook.com/Navan-Educate-Together-National-School-301423826612/) on Wednesday, January 13th 2016 at 8pm.
+Everyone are welcome to come and participate.
 READMORE

-# Please help
+##### Please help
 Please use our [Expression of Interest form](http://form.jotformeu.com/52912423741350) to register your interest in sending your own children to Meath based secondary school run according to the Educate Together Ethos.